knightfall-cs/xapk-config/README.md

 1. Install a Python interpreter on your system.
 2. Download or clone this repository.
 3. Open a terminal/command prompt and navigate to the repository directory.
-4. Run the script using the command:
+4. Run the script using the command: `python xapk_config.py`

 ---